FAQ for employees: Pay negotations

 • You receive a confirmation for your submission via your AU email.

-• You can find your completed motivation in mitHR under "Flows and forms" for the next 18 months.
+• Going forward you can find your completed motivation in mitHR under "Flows and forms" for the next 18 months.
+Please note that your submission from 'Pay Negotiation 2024' is not available in mitHR.
+If needed, you can request a copy from your local HR department."

 Your form will now be shared with the manager responsible for the pay negotiation and union representative (unless you negotiate on your own behalf) who will use the information during the pay negotiations.